Best Schengen Visa Travel Insurance:

 Yes, in case your visa application is denied, contact IMGlobal and inquire what requirements you will need to submit for a refund.
 Most likely, a copy of the letter from the embassy which states that your application is denied.

 I am personally happy that I purchased IMGlobal for my Schengen travel insurance.
 It's very affordable and covers just like what I needed and most importantly, they meet the Schengen visa travel insurance requirement.
+If you are from the Philippines like me and needs a Schengen visa travel insurance but worried if this is an accredited company, don't worry, I've purchased this and I had not problem.

 The process was very easy, I received the travel insurance kit right away together with the certificate that specifically mentions Schengen visa and detailed its coverage which I submitted to the embassy.